Navigating the digital world

 Download Frank's speaker information sheet.

-With 30+ years of experience as an author and business journalist for such magazines as Wired and Fortune, Frank has a breadth of knowledge that spans the worlds of entertainment, technology, and advertising.
-He can speak on a range of subjects of vital interest to filmmakers, game developers, entertainment executives, and marketers, including:
+With years of experience as an author and business journalist for such magazines as Wired and Fortune, and now as a senior fellow at the Columbia University School of the Arts and a member of its Digital Storytelling Lab, Frank has a breadth of knowledge that spans the worlds of media, technology, and marketing.
+He can speak on a range of subjects of vital interest to filmmakers, entertainment executives, and advertising professionals alike—including:

 What Frank has to say can be surprising to some and validating to others.
 Here are a few examples: